Overtime Pay Lawsuit Example: Alaska Communications Systems Group

-In November 2011, the Alaska Department of Labor and Workforce Development made a determination that the plaintiff was not an exempt employee and was entitled to overtime pay but the company refused to follow the department’s determination.
+However, the state of Alaska Labor Laws have stepped in.
+In November 2011, the Alaska Department of Labor and Workforce Development made a determination that the plaintiff was not an exempt employee and was entitled to overtime pay, but the company refused to follow the department’s determination.
 The suit seeks to recover overtime pay for all employees who worked in a sales or marketing position for Alaska Communications.

 Most commonly, an employer will label an employee as a “manager” or “supervisor”, pay them a salary, and claim they are exempt under the Executive Exemption.
-In rare instances, the employee’s salary may not meet the minimum required which is $455* per week (even though it is relatively low).
+In rare instances, the employee’s salary may not meet the minimum required which is $455* per week ($684 as of 1/1/20).
 More often, however, the employee’s duties do not meet the exemption requirements.
 Usually they lack the necessary managerial/supervisory authority required by the exemption.
 It is important to remember that merely being paid a salary or being labeled a manager does not determine your exempt status – only your job duties do.